zayo/steam-thresher/README.md

 > class OpenTaxiDetailAction(args: IdArgs) : Action<IdArgs>(args)
 > class OpenDeliveryDetailAction(args: IdArgs) : Action<IdArgs>(args)
 >```
-> They represent the same thing.
+> Both represent the same thing.
 Neither one is wrong.
 Both have its uses and it depends case by
 > case.
-That might be a good lead which to choose is the alignment with implementation.
+What might be a good lead which to choose is the alignment with implementation.
-> If there is only tiny difference and it will be always handled from one module, both are ok.
+> If there is only tiny difference (Like the detail of Taxi vs Delivery) and it will be always
-> But if there is a chance of having both implementations in different modules, the 1st option would
+> handled from one module, both are ok.
+But if there is a chance of having both implementations
-> be too tight, and also demanding Taxi impl to know there is an `DetailType.Delivery` as this is
+> in different modules, the 1st option would be too tight, and would demand Taxi impl to know
-> automatically propagated from the sealed class.
-So the 2nd approach is more flexible, but also
+> there is an `DetailType.Delivery` as this is automatically propagated from the sealed class.
+> So the 2nd approach is more flexible, but also generates a lot of actions.
+The 1st is likely a
-> generates a lot of actions.
-The 1st is likely a perfect option for flows with multiple steps.
+> perfect option for flows with multiple steps.

 ### ActionHandler
 Interface for determining `NavHostFragment` -- the receiver of the `Action`.
 There is a restriction that `Action` can be presented in exactly one `ActionHandler`.
 If two fragments wants to implement the same functionality, it must be defined as two different actions.
-On the other hand, it's not a problem to have `NavHostFragment` in multiple `ActionHandler`s though.
+On the other hand, it's not a problem to have the same `NavHostFragment` in multiple `ActionHandler`s though.
 (Depends if the `ActionHandler` represents logical group of actions or abilities of one `NavHostFragment`.
 Neither one is wrong.)

 > `ActionHandler` is defined in `:core` module (not in `:core-navigation`) intentionally.
 It's
 > existence is required only by `NavHostActivity` to find a correct `NavHostFragment` with required
 > `Action`.
-Focused read could notice, the `Action` is generic object, not tied to `Navigation` in
+Focused reader could notice, the `Action` is generic object, not tied to UI navigation
-> any way (only used).
-This implies existence of `Action`s that will not be have any UI, thus won't
+> in any way (only used).
+This implies existence of `Action`s that will not have any UI, thus
-> be contained in any `ActionHandler`.
+> won't be contained in any `ActionHandler`.

 ### ActionsDelegate
 Is an interface defined in `:core-navigation` module and implemented within `:app` module.
 It's